Journey Beyond, Australia – an overview

 Rottnest Express is the largest and most experienced cruise company to operate daily, year-round services from Perth and Fremantle to Rottnest Island and the Swan River.
 Their extensive range of both fully-escorted and self-guided day tours include complimentary morning transfers from hotels in Perth and Fremantle and a variety of on-island activities followed by a selection of lunch options.

-Great Southern is Australia’s newest luxury train experience set to launch later this year.
+Great Southern is Australia’s newest premium train experience set to launch later this year.
 Linking Adelaide and Brisbane, the new service will explore the incredible landscapes in the country’s south-eastern corner with the option of a three-day northbound itinerary or a four-day southbound itinerary.
 The inaugural season, consisting of 16 departures, will start on 6th December 2019 concluding on 27th January 2020.

 The Ghan and The Ghan Expedition – one train offering two different experiences between Darwin and Adelaide.
 The classic two night/three-day Ghan experience journeys year round from Adelaide to Darwin and from Darwin to Adelaide between November and February.
 Off Train Excursions are in Katherine and Alice Springs.